ErpNetDocs/tech/advanced/user-calculated-attributes/operators/select.md

 - [LT](lt.md)
 - [LTE](lte.md)

-The operators which are not supported by the SELECT operator but may be used by the [FILTER](filter.md)operator are:
+The operators which are not supported by the SELECT operator but may be used by the [FILTER](filter.md) operator are:

 - [NOT](not.md)
 - [OR](or.md)